dinko7/mongo_cron/README.md

 ## Features

-- Schedule jobs using cron syntax
+- Schedule jobs using cron syntax (use [Cronitor](https://crontab.guru/) if you're not familiar with cron syntax)
 - Persist jobs in MongoDB
 - Callbacks for various cron events (start, stop, idle, error)

 ## Usage

+Take a look at the [example](example) for a complete example.

 ```dart
 import 'package:mongo_cron/mongo_cron.dart';